 Having any injury or illness incidents that occur reported using the same standards across multiple facilities is necessary to remain in compliance.
 This will allow the regulators to better identify safety issues within a company compared to trying to link them together if they had been reported separately.

 OSHA does a lot to help make the tracking and reporting of any illnesses or accidents easier and more accurate.
-Their Process Safety Management (PSM) system is an effective way respond to hazards, or accidents, in an effective way to mitigate damage or injuries.
+Their Process Safety Management (PSM) system is an effective way to respond to hazards, or accidents, in an effective way to mitigate damage or injuries.

 In the PSM publications, OSHA offers several real-world examples of different types of incidents that can take place at a facility.
 They then offer guidelines on how they should be handled, and what type of reporting needs to be done.
 All facilities that may be audited by OSHA should have a copy of the PSM on hand to refer to so that they can ensure they are following the best practices contained within.